fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 to take into account differences in involved social contexts can result in misleading results and potentially harmful consequences.

-Example: Reusing a machine learning algorithm used to screen job applications in the nursing industry, for job applications in the information technology sector.
+For instance, reusing a machine learning algorithm used to screen job applications in the nursing industry, for job applications in the information technology sector.
 An intuitive yet important difference between both contexts is the difference in skills required to succeed in both industries.
 A slightly more subtle difference is the demographic differences